Positive Cones of the Projectivization of a parabolic vector bundle and Their Products over a Curve: Abstract

 \section{Abstract}

-We study the positivity properties of the projectivization of a parabolic bundle over a smooth complex projective curve.
-The generators of its N\'eron--Severi group are computed, and the positive cone is determined.
-In particular, we compute explicitly the generators for the higher nef cones and the pseudoeffective cones.
-As an application, we deduce a necessary and sufficient condition for the semistability of a parabolic bundle.
+We compute the positive cones of the projectivization of a parabolic vector bundle and the fiber product of two parabolic projective bundles over a smooth complex projective curve.
+Specifically, we determine their Néron--Severi groups and compute their nef and pseudoeffective cones.
+Moreover, for the projectivization of a parabolic vector bundle, we explicitly describe the generators of the higher nef and pseudoeffective cones.
+As an application, we obtain a necessary and sufficient criterion for the semistability of a parabolic vector bundle.